Days of Pearly Spencer: Background

 Having his first single, "God and My Country", flop, McWilliams entered a Belfast recording studio to record some demos.
 Around that time, Mervyn Solomon overheard his tapes, and was impressed enough to telephone his brother Phil Solomon.
 Because McWilliams was already signed to CBS, who manufactured Major Minor's recordings, Phil Solomon offered to take McWilliams off their hands.
 The offer was accepted, and Solomon took McWilliams with him to London to record the song.
 Originally, the song was a poignant ballad.
+The title was presumably a play of words on a line from the Victorian hymn, "We rest on thee", "the gates of pearly splendour".

 The song had, according to Stuart Bailie of BBC Radio Ulster, a "flickering, almost documentary style" in which it took listeners to the more run-down parts of Ballymena where people walked through rubble bare-foot looking old beyond their years.
 Due to the title of the song, many listeners believed that the song pertained to an individual harrowed by a poor lifestyle and poor-quality alcohol; McWilliams said he had written the song about a homeless man encountered in Ballymena.
 Some of those close to McWilliams, however, claimed he was writing about two ladies from his hometown.